AsiaKorushkina/ClickHouse/docs/en/sql-reference/aggregate-functions/reference.md

 groupArrayInsertAt(default_x, size)(x, pos);
 ```

-If several values ​​are inserted into the same position, any of them might end up in the resulting array (the first one will be used in the case of single-threaded execution).
+If in one query several values are inserted into the same position, the function behaves in the following ways:

+- If a query is executed in a single thread, the first one of the inserted values is used.
+- If a query is executed in multiple threads, the resulting value is an undetermined one of the inserted values.

 **Parameters**